pqabelian/abewallet/docs/Abewallet-English.md

 `abewallet --walletpass=[public passphrase] `

-**NOTE:** If the configuration items for connecting ABEC node are configured, the running wallet will synchronize blockchain data from the configured ABEC node.
+**NOTE:** At this moment, we provide only online-wallet, i.e., the users must configure a local or remote ABEC node, and when the wallet is started, it will connect the configured ABEC node and catch up the blockchain and stay sychronized.
+Later, we may provide offline wallet.

 ## 2.3 Create more addresses